 Deadlines are there for a reason, and the company who hired you is counting on your project delivery on time.

 ✘ Not charging enough for your billable hours

 Unfortunately, charging too low can cause a lot of issues too.
-You’ll likely feel the need to rush through the job, to complete enough jobs to pay the bills.
-You might also be treated as less valuable by a company, who views your cheap wages as a sign that you really aren’t as high quality as other freelancers.
+You’ll likely feel the need to rush through the job to complete enough jobs to pay the bills.
+You might also be treated as less valuable by a company, which views your cheap wages as a sign that you aren’t as high quality as other freelancers.

 Even if you charge just enough to have a comfortable living, remember that you don’t have a steady employer to fall back on.
 No one will be paying you when work is slow, and if you are sick or want to spend Christmas with your family, you will need to take that into account as well.